sherado99/SPDET/readme.md

 SETI helps anyone who wants to send better, more human emails without spending hours rewriting them.

 - **HR & Recruitment** – send rejection emails that are empathetic and respectful, not cold.
-Ideal for high‑volume ATS workflows and maintaining a positive employer brand even when delivering bad news.
+Ideal for high‑volume ATS workflows.
-- **Customer Support** – turn robotic, template‑based replies into caring, helpful responses that build customer loyalty and reduce churn.
+- **Customer Support** – turn robotic, template‑based replies into caring, helpful responses that build customer loyalty.
-- **Sales & Marketing** – personalize follow‑ups and cold outreach without sounding like a spam bot; increase reply rates with genuine, trustworthy messaging.
+- **Sales & Marketing** – personalize follow‑ups and cold outreach without sounding like a spam bot.
 - **Anyone** who values professional, warm, and honest communication.

 **No coding skills are required.** If you can use a spreadsheet, you can use SETI.